TakwimuAfrica/Dashboard/README.md

 ### License

 Wordpress-powered backend for Takwimu.AFRICA.
-Copyright (C) 2019  Code for Africa
+Copyright (C) 2019  africapractice, Code for Africa

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by